10 N. Parade,

 The Ward Theatre was used as a location for the horror film “Popcorn”(1991) and almost every scene was filmed either inside or outside the theatre, which was re-named Grand Theatre for the film.

 The Ward Theatre was declared a National Monument on 7th January 2000.
 The Ward Theatre was badly damaged by Hurricane Dean in 2007.
 In 2012 a fundraising drive was begun to start the restoration and renovation of the Ward Theatre.
+It had re-opened as a performing arts theatre by 2017.

 Just login to your account and subscribe to this theater